Dinarauz/HR-company-project-using-SQL/README.md

 **Core Business Challenge:**
 The company wants to establish a database management system to support expansion beyond our primitive Excel-based interactions.
 Hence our team was hired to work on key operational requirements included:
   • **Lead Management:** Monitor company leads and hiring leads effectively
   • **Payroll Processing:** Track payroll inventory and employee compensations
   • **Performance Management:** Handle performance review infromation systematically
   • **System Security:** Protect classified HR data stored in the database
+  • **Analytics & Reporting:** Expand analysis through reporting systems to understand hiring practices, company leads, and payroll efficiencies

+**System Requirements Identified:**
+  •Comprehensive database management for all HR functions •Customizable system to accommodate different clients and industries •Integration capabilities with existing systems and software •Scalable and flexible architecture for growth •Durable security measures for sensitive HR data •Customizable dashboards and analytical measures for data-driven decisions